moelholm/tools/actuator-ui-dump/README.md

 ## Installation
 Install it into your own Spring Boot project:

-First GIT clone this repository.

-Then `mvn clean install` ( with jdk8 in your path ).

-And finally add the following to your own Spring Boot Maven POM:
+Add the following to your own Spring Boot Maven POM:

 	<groupId>com.moelholm.tools</groupId>
 	<artifactId>actuator-ui-dump</artifactId>
-	<version>1.0-SNAPSHOT</version>

-Done :). _(The first two steps would not be necessary if the artifact where to be found in Maven Central)_
+	<version>0.2</version>

 Boot up - and point your browser to: `http://localhost:8080/dump-ui`.

-( You can override the `dump-ui` resource location by defining property `actuator-ui.dump.ui` )
+( You can override the `dump-ui` resource location by defining property `actuator-ui.dump-ui.path` )

 ## Details
 It will pull in `bootstrap` and `jquery` for doing the hard work.